pytorch/rfcs/RFC-0039-cuda-support.md

 ### Detailed Process of Deprecating CUDA version

 1. Evaluate deprecation of legacy CUDA version from CI/CD
-When: We completed CUDA update and previous experimental CUDA version is qualified to be stable and we have 3 supported versions (legacy, stable and experimental)
+When: We completed CUDA update and previous experimental CUDA version is qualified to be stable and we have 3 supported versions (legacy, stable and experimental).
+Start by creating RFC [issue](https://github.com/pytorch/pytorch/issues/147383) to deprecate legacy CUDA version from CI/CD.
 Goal: Make sure we support 2 versions of CUDA, supporting 3 versions can be an exception for certain release where we need to keep legacy version

 2. Deprecate legacy CUDA version from CI/CD